-Waste is a huge problem in our society.
+Waste is a massive problem in our society.

-Unfortunately, we are accepted to use things once, and then to throw them away.
+Unfortunately, it is widely accepted to use things once, and then to throw them away.

 So, let’s get started!